 And of course, if you’re looking for some cool digs to spend your elopement weekend or host an intimate gathering, Joshua Tree National Park has some of the most unique Airbnb options of anywhere else in the US.

-A few of my favorite Joshua Tree venues:
+A few of my favorite Joshua Tree venues for elopements and photography:

 - If you travel more inland, the outskirts of Los Angeles offers some really beautiful hiking trails and mountain views.